 "The deliberate targeting of civilians is indeed deplorable and contrary to human dignity and international human rights and humanitarian laws," the official said.

 "The ceasefire violations by India are a threat to regional peace and security and may lead to a strategic miscalculation," he added.

-The Foreign Office said it urged India to respect the 2003 ceasefire pact and investigate the incidents of truce violations.
+The Director General urged the Indian side to respect the 2003 ceasefire arrangement and investigate the incidents of truce violations, said an official statement.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)